BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/set/height_map.md

 ### Tips.

 If a height-map negatively impacts performance try reducing the subdivisions to reduce the number of polygons on the mesh.
-For further documentation go [here](https://doc.babylonjs.com/typedoc/classes/babylon.groundbuilder#creategroundfromheightmap).
+For further documentation go to the [CreateGroundFromHeightMesh](https://doc.babylonjs.com/typedoc/modules/BABYLON#CreateGroundFromHeightMap-2) API reference.

 #### Playground examples.